Site Logo

 Depression: Four areas of functioning

-• Understanding, remembering or applying information (understanding instructions, learning new tasks, applying new knowledge to tasks, and use judgment in decisions)
+• Understanding, remembering, or applying information (understanding instructions, learning new tasks, applying new knowledge to tasks, and using judgment in decisions)

 • Interacting with others (the ability to use socially appropriate behaviors)

-• Concentrating, persisting or maintaining pace in performing tasks (staying focused and/or completing tasks)
+• Concentrating, persisting, or maintaining pace in performing tasks (staying focused and completing tasks)

 Social Security Definitions of Marked and Extreme